-The UAE, the world’s seventh largest oil producer, maintains a free-market economy with minimal restrictions on private-sector activities, international trade and capital movements.
+The UAE, the world’s eighth largest oil producer, maintains a free-market economy with minimal restrictions on private-sector activities, international trade and capital movements.
 Despite the impact of the global economic downturn, the UAE’s economy has proved to be remarkably resilient.

 Higher oil prices, increased government spending and a noteworthy resurgence in tourism, transport and trade have contributed to the upswing in the economy.
 In addition, the successful restructuring of debt owed by high-profile companies, solidarity among the emirates and accommodative monetary and fiscal policies have all played a role in bringing stability to the market.

 Political turmoil in the Middle East and North Africa has not impacted unfavourably on the UAE’s economic upturn since it is considered to be one of the most politically stable and secure countries in the region and a relative safe haven for tourism and investment.

 Having contracted by 4.8 per cent at constant prices in 2009, led by a fall in manufacturing and real estate, real GDP growth has shown marked improvement in recent years.
 In 2011, the UAE achieved respectable GDP growth of 1.3 per cent.
 With the UAE maintaining its robust competitive edge as the region's premier commercial hub and second largest economy, real GDP growth was estimated to be 4.2 per cent in 2012 due to 6.6 per cent growth in oil GDP and 3.1 per cent in non-oil GDP.